 The Ninja Foodi 6-in-1 Smart 10-qt.
 2-Basket Air Fryer with Smart Cook System isn't anything particularly special in design, apart from the smart cook system.

-This rather intriguing feature makes it possible to achieve the perfect doneness of various food types - from steak to vegetables - by simply clicking in the system to the side of the air fryer and inserting the probe.
+This rather intriguing feature allows you to achieve the perfect doneness of various food types—from steak to vegetables—by simply clicking the system to the side of the air fryer and inserting the probe.

 The two drawers are another feature that sits neatly into the main carcass of the air fryer, which can be opened/closed with a sturdy handle.
 The drawers feel solid, and there's no resistance when opening or closing them.

-Above the drawers is a digital display that displays six cooking functions.
-These are Air Fry, Air Broil, Roast, Bake, Reheat, and Dehydrate.
-For our UK readers, the Ninja Foodi MAX Dual Zone Air Fryer with Smart Cook System AF451UK has all these cooking functions apart from Air Broil, which has been replaced with Max Crisp.
+Above the drawers is a digital display that displays six cooking functions: Air Fry, Air Broil, Roast, Bake, Reheat, and Dehydrate.
+For our UK readers, the Ninja Foodi MAX Dual Zone Air Fryer with Smart Cook System AF451UK has all these cooking functions except Air Broil, which has been replaced with Max Crisp.

-Sized at 12.8 x 13.9 x 17.1 in (h x w x l) and weighing 19.8 lbs, it isn't much smaller than a microwave, but, in my opinion, it looks a lot more refined in comparison - less boxy with more curves.
+Sized at 12.8 x 13.9 x 17.1 in (h x w x l) and weighing 19.8 lbs, it isn't much smaller than a microwave, but it looks a lot more refined in comparison—less boxy with more curves.

 Ninja Foodi 6-in-1: Performance

 The Ninja Foodi 6-in-1 Smart 10-qt.
-2-Basket Air Fryer with Smart Cook System has six pre-sets to use, along with the flexibility to tweak the cooking time and temperatures.
-During the time I've had this air fryer on review, I used 4-out-of-6 pre-sets: air fry, roast, reheat, and dehydrate, plus the Probe function.
+2-Basket Air Fryer with Smart Cook System has six pre-sets and the flexibility to tweak the cooking time and temperatures.
+When I reviewed this air fryer, I used four out of six pre-sets air fry, roast, reheat, dehydrate, and the Probe function.
 The other pre-sets are Air Broil / Max Crisp and Bake.

-The difference between all of these pre-sets is the cooking time and temperature, all of which can be tweaked up to a temperature of 464F/240C with a cooking time of up to 1 hour 30 minutes.
+The difference between these pre-sets is the cooking time and temperature, which can all be tweaked up to 464F/240C, and a cooking time of up to 1 hour 30 minutes.

-The food type I used with the 'air fry' pre-set was frozen fries.
+Frozen fries were the food type I used with the 'air fry' pre-set.
 The time set was 20 minutes, set at 392F/200C.
-This felt like too long on a high heat to me, but I gave it a go nonetheless.
+This felt like too long on a high heat, but I gave it a go nonetheless.

 Intrigued by the prospect of roasting a chicken, I decided to roast one.
-This is a food type that you often hear not to cook in an air fryer, but I don't see why not because, as I found, it is possible.
+You often hear not to cook this type of food in an air fryer, but I don't see why not because, as I found, it is possible.

 There's the option to cook with Probe or by selecting the Manual button.

-You can opt to 'Sync' with Probe or 'Match' with Probe; Sync means that you can program each zone and pair the Probe to have them both finishing at the same time, whereas Match means that you set Zone 1 with Probe and use Match Cook to automatically match settings to Zone 2.
-I went for 'Match' since I was cooking the chicken outside of meal time for review purposes.
+You can opt to 'Sync' with Probe or 'Match' with Probe.
+Sync means that you can program each zone and pair the Probe to finish at the same time, whereas Match means that you set Zone 1 with Probe and use Match Cook to automatically match settings to Zone 2.
+I went for 'Match' since I cooked the chicken outside of meal time for review purposes.

-I got around this un-cooked chicken issue by consulting the quick start guide.
-It displays a comprehensive cooking chart that suggests cooking a whole chicken at 338F/170C for 50 mins.
+I circumvented this uncooked chicken issue by consulting the quick start guide.
+It displays a comprehensive cooking chart that suggests cooking a whole chicken at 338F/170C for 50 minutes.
 And this is what I did.

 The results were good, albeit the meat was a little dry.
-The skin was also crispy, which is always a good sign, and all the juices ran clear, so it was definitely cooked through.
-I was just really disappointed with the probe, although it did recognize when it got up to temperature, but this wasn't the right temperature, and it wasn't for long enough.
+The skin was also crispy, which is always a good sign, and all the juices ran clear, so it was cooked through.
+I was just really disappointed with the probe.
+Although it did recognize when it got up to temperature, this wasn't the right temperature, and it wasn't for long enough.

 The reheat pre-set was a little too high and went on for far too long, in my opinion.
 It was set to 338F/170C with a temperature of 15 minutes; I only needed 5 minutes to reheat a few slices of pizza, so I tweaked this.
 However, the dehydrated pre-sets were pretty spot on for air-frying sliced vegetables.
-It lasted 6 minutes and was set to a temperature of 140F/60C.
+They lasted 6 minutes and were set to 140F/60C.

 To note, the time and temperature of the pre-sets were set at: